mhalhamdan/dealapp-data/README.md

     INSERT INTO listing (...)
     SELECT * FROM listingtemptable
     FROM listingtemptable
-    ON CONFLICT (listingId)
+    ON CONFLICT ("listingId")
     DO UPDATE
     ...
-    WHERE listing.refreshedAt <> EXCLUDED.refreshedAt
+    WHERE listing."refreshedAt" <> EXCLUDED."refreshedAt"
 ```
 So here we are only updating a row that exists already if the refreshedAt rate does not match, meaning the listing was refreshed and needs to be updated.